aristanetworks/avd/docs/howto/inventory_organisation/README.md

 ## Medium Topology

-A Medium topology is the most common AVD deployment: one data centre, 2 spines, and multiple MLAG leaf pairs.
+A Medium topology is the most common AVD deployment: one data center, two spines, and multiple MLAG leaf pairs.
 At this scale, split variables across **one file per purpose** within each group folder.
 This makes it easy to find and modify fabric settings, interface assignments, and node definitions independently.

 **Typical layout:**